Bavarian Army: 1682–1790: From the first standing army to the Napoleonic Wars

 The Reichskriegsverfassung of 1681 obliged Bavaria to provide troops for the Imperial army.
-Moreover, the establishment of a standing army was increasingly seen as a sign of nation-statehood and an important tool of absolutist power-politics.
-At a field camp in Schwabing on 12 October 1682, the newly recruited troops were officially taken into Bavarian service.
+Moreover, the establishment of a standing army was increasingly seen as a sign of nation-statehood.
+At a field camp in Schwabing on 12 October 1682, the newly recruited troops, under the command of Hannibal von Degenfeld, were officially taken into Bavarian service.
 Seven regiments of infantry, two regiments of dragoons and two of cuirassiers were set up, along with an artillery corps.
 The traditional mid-blue colour was already in wide use among the Bavarian infantry and would be used throughout from 1684.
 The cuirassiers and artillery wore light grey tunics, while the dragoons wore red or blue tunics.
 The army distinguished itself under Maximilian II Emanuel, Elector of Bavaria during the Great Turkish War, particularly during the Siege of Belgrade.

 During the War of the Spanish Succession, Bavaria fought on the side of France.
 Following defeat at the Battle of Blenheim, the Bavarian Army ceased to exist as a coherent fighting force, though small remainders continued to fight until the end of the war.
-Bavaria was occupied by Austrian forces after the war, which led to a rising of the people, bloodily put down at the so-called "Murderous Christmas of Sendling" (Sendlinger Mordweihnacht).
+Bavaria was occupied by Austrian forces during the war, which led to a rising of the people, bloodily put down at the so-called "Murderous Christmas of Sendling" (Sendlinger Mordweihnacht).
 By 1701, the composition of the army was the same as that during the Turkish wars, only now with three regiments each of cuirassiers and dragoons.